henryj/Voice-Encounter-Mods/README.md

 DBM-VoiceEnhanced
 =================

-This is an unfinished English copy.
+This English Copy is finished now.

-If you speak Chinese, please find the full original version at http://bbs.ngacn.cc/read.php?tid=5397726&page=1
+If you speak Chinese, you can find the original version at http://bbs.ngacn.cc/read.php?tid=5397726&page=1

-At this moment only the ToT part is here.

 All English voice is generated via VoiceRss.org TTS(Text-to-Speech) api.